elixf7/Game-of-Thrones-Script-Generator/README.md

         with open(fname, encoding="utf-8", errors='ignore') as infile:
             outfile.write(infile.read())
 ```
-The next step was to remove any unnecary characters such as the carriage return "\r" and tabs"\t" and to strip the whitespace from the ends of each line in the file.
+The next step was to remove any unnecessary characters such as the carriage return "\r" and tabs"\t" and to strip the whitespace from the ends of each line in the file.
 This way the model will not be trained to produce excess whitespace.

 ### Analyzing the Script
-The enitre GOT script is 2,474,457 characters long with 95 unique characters after removing the symbols descirbed above. this is a very robust amount of data that will make training the model easier and less likely to overfit.
+The entire GOT script is 2,474,457 characters long with 95 unique characters after removing the symbols described above.
+This is a very robust amount of data that will make training the model easier and less likely to overfit.

 I then separated the script into lines by specific characters.
 To do this, I had to solve several challenges:
 1. How to tell if a line is dialog or just setting a scene
 2. How to differentiate a character name and a word
 3. Count the number of lines per character, and store these lines elsewhere

 This was done by recognizing all character dialog starts with the character name in all caps followed by a semicolon.
+For example:

-For example: **CERCEI: I love my children**
+**CERCEI: I love my children**

 I was then able to iterate over each line storing the characters in a `name` variable.
 I stopped storing characters once I encountered a semicolon, and cleared the name variable if I reached the end of the line.
 Furthermore, to fix encountering a semicolon in normal dialog, I cleared the name variable once the string was 20 characters long (since nobody has a name that long).
 I then stored the line in a dictionary with the key being the name variable, and the value being a concatenated string of all the character lines.
-Even after some more tranformations (detailed in the code), the final dictionary still had some keys that were not people in the show.
+Even after some more transformations (detailed in the code), the final dictionary still had some keys that were not people in the show.
 One example is **EXT** which means "exit" in the script.
 These few mistakes were removed manually.

 The final dictionary was converted to a list and sorted in descending order.
 Characters below a specified threshold of lines were dropped.
 The results were plotted as seen in the graph below.
 To my suprise Tyrion had the most lines in the series by far!